 But rest assured!
 As the project enters production, we will no doubt accrue further details.
 Which brings us to our next question.

-Black Panther: Wakanda Forever is expected to begin production in July 2021.
+On July 29, Black Panther: Wakanda Forever began production in Atlanta, Georgia, per Variety.
 The film has a scheduled release date of July 8, 2022.